cjongeward/animation_engine/2-Diffuse_Lighting/README.md

   }
 }
 ```
 * Move the sphere into a container.
-I will eventually want to render more than one shape so I will need a poloymorphic shape type and a container to hold them.
+I will eventually want to render more than one shape so I will need a polymorphic shape type and a container to hold them.
 For now, I will move the sphere into a std::vector and change the tracer code to iterate the std::vector.
 * Apply ambient lighting.
 To do this, I set a global const float to the ambient light intensity.
 The entire surface of the sphere will be rendered as it’s color (red) multiplied by the ambient light intensity.
 * Apply diffuse lighting.
 But first I need to create a light source.
 For now, I will hardcode a point light to the left and behind the camera.
 The intensity of the diffuse illumination on the surface of the sphere is proportional to the cosine of the surface norm and a vector pointing to the light source.
 This means the side of the sphere that is facing the light will receive maximum illumination and the sides of the sphere roughly 90 degrees and beyond will only receive ambient light.
 This is achieved by changing the intersects() function to return the norm and the reflected ray from the surface.
 We calculate the diffuse light intensity by taking the dot product of the norm and the normalized vector pointing to the light source.
 ```cpp